bipesh369/bipesh369/README.md

 ---

-*Available for internships, junior roles, and collaborative open-source projects.*
+*Available for internships, junior roles, and collaborative work.*